Famous/framework/README.md

   3. A "States" component
   3. A "Template" component

 The `events` object is a list of event handlers.

-EventHandlers are able to get and set state.
+> EventHandlers are given DI'd references to state bags and are able to get and set state values.

 The `state` is a simple key-value bag of states.
 A default configuration can be applied to a given module (which is essentially what happens via a slider interface)